Urigo/graphql-modules/website/docs/di/scopes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Scope defines a life cycle of Services and Tokens.
+Scope defines a life cycle of `Providers` and `InjectionToken`.
 There are two kinds of scopes, **Singleton** and **Operation**, former is used by default.

-{@import ./reflect-note.md}

 ## Singleton

-As mentioned before, Singleton scope is the default choice in GraphQL Modules.
-Every Service and Token is created even before the first incoming GraphQL operation and never gets distroyed (only when Node process is terminated).
+As mentioned before, `Singleton` scope is the default choice in GraphQL Modules.
+Every Service and Token is created even before the first incoming GraphQL operation and never gets destroyed (only when Node process is terminated).

 > We decided to make it the default choice, because of performance related reasons.
 In most cases, there's no need to instantiate classes on every new request and dispose them later on.